NEWv0.25.0 — Agent-built dashboards, multi-modal media, desktop app →

 ~/.kern/

-config.json # global config (web port, host)
+config.json # global config + agent registry

-.env # KERN_WEB_TOKEN
+.env # KERN_WEB_TOKEN (for proxy auth)

 web.pid # web server PID